 The late afternoon light reflects off the canyon wall in the remnant potholes of the creek that runs through the canyon.

 The frost on the rocks and vegetation were scenic, but also a sign I was at the very end of backpacking season in this area.

 I made camp that night nestled below the canyon wall.

 The following morning, after a late-ish start due to my laziness (i.e., I was warm in my sleeping bag..and it was darn cold in the shadow of the canyon! 😉 ), I continued my way up the canyon.

 I was still dumbfounded at the beauty of the canyon.
 And how isolated it felt.

-There was no human presence but myself.
+There was no human presence, but for me.
 I did see a flock of wild turkey.
 Mountain lion prints were spotted.
 And other creatures made their presence known.

 The mouth of the canyon entered into the most famous and influential watershed in the American west.

-Perhaps if it was spring, I would be temped to connect to the other canyon.
+Perhaps if it were spring, I would be tempted to connect to the other canyon.
 For now, it would be enough to do an out-and-back.
 The second canyon would wait for next year.